 Grants are free money - they don't have to be repaid.
 Grants come from the state and federal government as well as from colleges.
 Generally, grants are based on financial need, which means that they are awarded based on your family's size and financial circumstances.
-One example of a grant is the Pell Grant from the federal government.
-For 2022-2023, the maximum grant, which is available to students with the most financial need, was \$6,895.
+One example of a grant is the \Pell Grant from the federal government, which is available to students with the most financial need.

-To earn a Pell Grant, you must be a U.S. citizen or eligible noncitizen and must complete the FAFSA (Free Application for Federal Student Aid.)
+\To earn a Pell Grant, you must be a U.S. citizen or eligible noncitizen and must complete the FAFSA (Free Application for Federal Student Aid.)
 This amount may change every year.
+To learn the most updated amount, visit CollegeforTN.org/about-financial-aid